-In terms of its use in decorating Oshawa real estate, bamboo floors are elegant and nearly indistinguishable from their hardwood counterparts when processed for the North American market.
+In terms of its use in decorating, bamboo floors are elegant and nearly indistinguishable from their hardwood counterparts when processed for the North American market.
 Bamboo flooring comes in two colors - light (the natural color of bamboo which is similar to beech flooring) and dark (achieved through carbonization and looks similar to oak).
 Its harness factor in its natural state is comparable to oak flooring but becomes more like pine after the carbon darkening process.

 Manufactured bamboo flooring is the type most commonly used in homes in Baby Point.
 It is factory sliced and glued together to simulate hardwood.
 However if you want a more traditional Southeast Asian look, you should buy flooring that has been less processed.
 This type of flooring is simply made of flattened bamboo stalk and has space between each stalk for air circulation and is usually used on raised houses.
 This would be appropriate for an outdoor North American deck but not for indoors.

-Though bamboo flooring manufacturers pitch their products as "green" there are two issues you should be aware of when you're choosing a brand for your new homes in Georgetown, Ontario.
+Though bamboo flooring manufacturers pitch their products as "green" there are two issues you should be aware of when you're choosing a brand for your new home.
 The first is that some companies use laminates in the manufacturing process that can emit traces of harmful chemicals and compromise your indoor air quality.
 The second is that some companies destroy tree forest to plant bamboo.
 Check into these factors before buying if greenness is a concern for you.